mkalus/goggler/README.md

 * `quality` PNG image quality (default: 90)
 * `wait` Time in ms to wait until screenshot is taken (to wait for rendering to finish, default: 2000 =  2 secs)
 * `timeout` Timeout in ms after which request is cancelled (default: 60000 = 60 secs)
-* `maxeage` Maximum age of cache file in seconds (!) before it gets reloaded (set to 0 to never renew files, default: 2592000 = 30 days)
+* `maxage` Maximum age of cache file in seconds (!) before it gets reloaded (set to 0 to never renew files, default: 2592000 = 30 days)

 Defaults may be changed by setting environmental variables when running goggle.